-Appendix 1 shows the College Income & Expenditure performance, the 2020-21 projected underlying operating surplus of £0.6m is a massive improvement due to additional SFC funding, CJRS (furlough) funding, improved volume of online teaching and cost controls.
+Appendix 1 shows the College Income & Expenditure performance, the 2020-21 projected underlying operating surplus of £72k is a massive improvement due to additional SFC funding, CJRS (furlough) funding, improved volume of online teaching and cost controls.
 2020-21 Commercial and international course income has an estimated reduction of £0.9m.
 The other main non SFC income sources adversely

 In 2020-21 the College received £1.7m of SFC funding to support and delivery the National Transition Training Fund (NTTF) and Young Person Guarantee (YPG) initiatives.
-The potential allocation for 2021-22 has still to be announced by SFC.
+SFC has recently announced the regional allocation for 2021-22, our allocation is still to be confirmed.

-The 2021-22 projected underlying operating deficit of £0.7m due to the continuing negative financial impact of the COVID-19 restrictions.
+The 2021 projected underlying operating deficit has increased to £1.3m from the budget deficit of £740k due to the continuing negative financial impact of the COVID-19 restrictions.
 International, commercial, student accommodation and catering are all anticipated to experience a slow recovery to pre pandemic levels.

 The Corporate Development Team and Faculties were on target to fully deliver the full £894k FWDF SFC Grant allocation.
 During 2020-21, SFC allocated an additional £445k of FWDF to the College to further support businesses during the pandemic.
 The training delivery was negatively impacted with our building closure and a high proportion of businesses closed or prioritising tackling Covid-19 business impacts.
-The team have managed to deliver a significant volume of online training limiting and commitments from employers securing the full grant allocation however there remains a substantial backlog of training to be delivered, £1.3m carried forward at 31st July 2021.
+The team have managed to deliver a significant volume of online training limiting and commitments from employers securing the full grant allocation however there remains a substantial backlog of training to be delivered, £1.1m carried forward at 31st July 2021.